Preserve Your Harvest • Plan Your Pantry • Prepare Your Family

 Thus, the idea of the Purposeful Pantry came to be.

 What is a Purposeful Pantry and how can it help me?

-Most people identify a pantry as that area where they store their food.
+Most people identify a pantry as an area where they store their food.
 For us, our pantry serves not only to store what we eat today but what we eat tomorrow and beyond.